 Society can unwittingly Enable the narcissist entitlement, as the narcissist will often intimidate people to get their own way, people often give them their own way either through fear or embarrassment to shut them up, which because the narcissist lacks Empathy.
 As they exploit those around them, they don’t always see it as people Fawning to their abusive behaviour.
 It just confirms in the narcissists’ mind that they are in control, that they are special and are entitled to be treated better than those around them.
 When people don’t, the narcissist doesn’t understand as others do, so they manipulate to get their own way.

-- A narcissist will not Compromise if your opinion differs to theirs, they don’t believe your opinions matter, neither do your feelings.
+- A narcissist will not Compromise if your opinion differs from theirs; they don’t believe your opinions matter, neither do your feelings.
 It’s their way, and they are always right.
 It’s a case of they have spoken, and if you speak against them, you will be punished.

 - They expect others to take care of them, even though the narcissist is doing nothing in return.
-If you speak up about this, it’ll be ”After all I do for you.” there’s no 50/50 or 80/20 then 20/80 depending who’s in need.
+If you speak up about this, it’ll be ”After all I do for you.” there’s no 50/50 or 80/20, then 20/80 depending on who’s in need.
 It’s the narcissist’s way it you get punished way.
-With a narcissist it’s we give, and they take, they only ever give if they have something greater than they can take.
+With a narcissist, it’s we give, and they take; they only ever give if they have something greater than they can take.

-- When they don’t get what they want outcomes their envious face, as they feel entitled, they take this as an in-depth criticism and the tantrums begin, slowly breaking down people’s boundaries, with The Narcissists’ Triangulation.
-Pity plays, guilt trips, and more, they seek to take out those who they feel are not severing them as they should, not admiring them as they should, as they feel entitled to be treated.
+- When they don’t get what they want, outcomes their envious face, as they feel entitled, they take this as an in-depth criticism.
+The tantrums begin, slowly breaking down people’s boundaries, with The Narcissists’ Triangulation.
+Pity plays, guilt trips, and more, they seek to take out those who they feel are not serving them as they should, not admiring them as they should, as they feel entitled to be treated.

 - If they feel criticised, slighted or betrayed by another, they can hold a grudge for a long time, they can seem extraordinarily Jealous or envious of others, especially those who have something they want, they will put those people down any way they can, they will, of course, have a grand tail to spin of why they were the Victim, and we often then feel sorry for them and do all we can to support them, when in reality, they were never the victim, the one they hold a grudge against was the victim, and the narcissist is the perpetrator.